logangermain/logangermain.github.io/_pages/projects.md

 We are currently exiting the ideation phase and entering the early build phase; developing our MVP, validation dataset, and conducting product-market research.
 The long-term goal is to build a lean, acquisition-ready platform that integrates seamlessly into early-stage discovery pipelines.

+**QUEEN'S UNIVERSITY BIOTECH INNOVATION & CONSULTING GROUP (QUBIC)**

+QUBIC is a student-led initiative launching in the 2025–2026 academic year to bridge the gap between academic training and industry careers in biotechnology, pharmaceuticals, and medical devices.

+At Queen’s University, graduate students often face barriers entering these sectors due to limited co-op programs, industry exposure, and targeted professional development opportunities in Kingston.
+QUBIC aims to change that by empowering trainees with the tools, experiences, and connections needed to succeed beyond academia.

+Our Flagship Program: Industry Training & Case Study (ITCS) QUBIC’s cornerstone offering is a competitive, hands-on case study program developed in collaboration with local life sciences businesses.
+Open to graduate students from all disciplines, ITCS will:

+- Provide real-world experience solving industry-relevant challenges

+- Help students build competitive, industry-aligned resumes

+- Facilitate mentorship and networking with biotech, pharma, and medtech professionals

+- Connect local companies with exceptional talent

+- Strengthen Kingston’s role as a life sciences innovation hub

+Additional Programming (In Development):

+- Career panels and fireside chats with industry leaders

+- Skill-building workshops (e.g., regulatory strategy, biotech finance, scientific communication)

+- Networking events with students, alumni, and employers

+- Resume clinics and mock interviews tailored to biotech and pharma roles

+We are currently building our founding team and advisory network.
+If you’re a student, industry member, or campus stakeholder interested in supporting our launch, we’d love to connect.